 Today, medical students practice their dissecting, stitching and carving skills on highly advanced materials and protheses.
 In the past, they had to work with simpler materials.
-Fruit was in this context both practically and metaphorically essential.
-Oranges were used to learn how to inject and a peach served as a child’s skin.
+In this context, fruit was both practically and metaphorically essential: oranges were used to learn how to inject and a peach served as a children’s skin.

-In this session you pick up the scalpel yourself and get started with these materials and techniques.
+In the workshop Operaton Mango you will pick up the scalpel yourself and get started with these materials and techniques.
 Under the guidance of physician-anthropologist Anna Harris, surgeon Bart Schrier and artist Kaisu Koski, you will gain insight into a series of surgical practices.
-In turn, By attending closely to the fruit’s sensory qualities, we may discover in turn properties and find comparative vocabularies that doctors might never have thought of before.
+In turn, by attending closely to the fruit’s sensory qualities, we may discover comparative vocabularies that doctors might never have thought of before.
 A first-aid kit is provided!

 About Anna Harris

 Anna Harris first worked as a doctor in Australia and the UK before learning anthropology and turning her ethnographic gaze back to the medical profession.
 Missing the hands-on element of clinical practice in academia, her work endeavors to find creative and practically engaging methods for studying questions of embodiment, learning, materiality and infrastructures of medical practice.
 She currently works with a great team of anthropologists and historians at Maastricht University on the European Research Council funded project Making Clinical Sense.